Eric-Conn/Eric-Conn.github.io/README.md

 # U.S. Food Imports Data Time Series Analysis

 For this project we used transformed the dataset into a time series and then use exponetial smoothing to make future predictions.

+Note: I have no affiliation with the U.S. Government.